 How does a helmet work?

 Twenty-one states and the District of Columbia: Alabama, California, Connecticut, Delaware, DC, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Tennessee and West Virginia, plus the District of Columbia require helmets for some riders, usually under age 16.
 So do over 201 cities and counties.
 We have the current list up.
 More than half of the under-16 population of the U.S. lives in one of those states or cities.
 Enforcement is unusual, and helmet acceptance has to be high for compulsory laws to work well.
 New Jersey reported a 60% reduction in fatalities for the age group covered in the five years after they adopted their law.

 Who Has Compulsory Helmet Laws?
 Do they work?

-Prices are stable, and discounts are available.
-The MIPS slip-planes have generated a buzz, but we consider them unproven.
+Prices are slowly rising, and discounts are available.
+The MIPS slip-planes have generated a buzz and cost more, but we consider them unproven.
 There are more bright colors, following the brighter colors in the car and fashion clothing markets, including high visibility yellow and orange.
 Some helmets have easier strap adjustments and many have rear stabilizers to improve fit.
-Some designs still have sharper, squarer lines, departing from the rounder, smoother shape we recommend to avoid snagging in a fall.
+A few designs still have sharper, squarer lines, departing from the rounder, smoother shape we recommend to avoid snagging in a fall.
 But the newer "compact" road models have better profiles.
 There are helmets made for downhill mountain bike racing with face protection.
-More manufacturers now produce "multi-sport" or dual-certified helmets, for biking and skateboarding but most are just bike helmets with more sports on their labels.
+More manufacturers now produce "multi-sport" or dual-certified helmets, for biking and skateboarding but most are just bike helmets with more sports included on their labels.
 The CPSC impact and strap strength standard is legally required for all bicycle helmets, but not for skateboard-only helmets.
 Helmets are cool, cheap and effective, and this is a good year to be buying one.
 There is no reason to delay buying or upgrading a helmet this year.
 But there is no compelling reason to upgrade if your current helmet meets the CPSC standard and is still meeting your needs.